 We are changing the way you can contact us to ensure your questions and queries are managed effectively.
-If you have a question or query, please can we ask that you access the following link and complete the form.
+If you have a question or query, please can we ask that you access the following link and complete the form rather than emailing us.
 A member of the team will contact you.
 Alternatively, you can use the form if you would like a particular topic to be covered at the monthly tutorial.